GT-ARC/opaca-python-sdk/README.md

 The 'agents' in this module are not 'real' agents in the sense that they run in their own thread, but just objects that react to the REST routes.

+## Installation

+This module has been deployed to PyPI (see https://pypi.org/project/opaca/), so in order to use it, you can just `pip install opaca` and then `import opaca` into your project.

 ## Developing new Agents

 An example for how to develop new agents using this module can be found in `sample.py`.